NIVeriStandAdd-Ons/VeriStand-steps-for-TestStand/README.md

 ### Release Notes ###

+* **8.0.2**
+ 1. Fixed bug preventing VeriStand from launching correctly when VeriStand isn't installed to the C drive.

 * **8.0.1**
  1. Fixed bug preventing .nipkg from being uninstalled properly in some cases when multiple versions are installed.